 a.
 P-Level.
-The P-level is based on the lower percentage of the personnel strength and MOS fill (MOSFL) calculations.
+The P-level is based on the lower percentage of the personnel strength or Critical MOS calculations.
 Figure 2-1 depicts the formulas for calculating these percentages.
-Task organized units and units detaching personnel to task organized units will comply with paragraph 5 of this chapter when calculating personnel percentages.
+Task organized units and units detaching personnel to task organized units will comply with paragraph 5 of this Chapter when calculating personnel percentages.
 Table 2-1 depicts how the percentages determine the P-level.
-The Plevel will be calculated as of the time of the report and will not be a future projection.
-P-levels that are not 1 require a reason code and mandatory remarks in the personnel resource area per paragraphs 7 and 8 of this chapter.
-On rare occasion, only PP&O POR may direct an organization to report its personnel level as a P-6 - not measured.
+The P-level will be calculated on the present state (see glossary for definition) of the unit and will not be a future projection.
+P-levels that are not 1 require a reason code and mandatory remarks in the personnel resource area per paragraphs 7 and 8 of this Chapter.
+On rare occasion, only PP&O (POR) may direct an organization to report its personnel level as a P-6 - not measured.